generative Artificial intelligence

 The guide provides potential uses of Gen AI tools in general and specific legal tasks, ensuring optimal efficiency.
 The following table outlines these possibilities:

 These Gen AI tools ensure that legal professionals can select the most appropriate tool for each task, enhancing both speed and accuracy.
-However, the legal practitioner must be conscious of the permitted uses and prohibited uses, eg generating final legal advice without human review, uploading confidential client information to non-secure AI platforms, permitting the processing of sensitive information, etc.
+However, the legal practitioner must be conscious of the permitted uses and prohibited uses, eg generating final legal advice without human review, uploading confidential client information to non-secure AI platforms, permitting the processing of sensitive information.

 Combining Gen AI tools for maximum efficiency